gillty1995/se_project_aroundtheus/README.md

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes.
-I was only given information for desktop screens at 1280px, and mobile screens at 320px, but I made adjustments so it would be responsive to most screen displays.
-Used javascript to add functionality to it, with smooth modal open/close transitions by using classList "open**modal and open**preview-modal".
+Javascript API used to upload and save data to server.

 **Figma**